HitGrab/finder/README.md

             // Check if a specific filter option is active {finder.filters.has(rule, luckyOption) && 'Super lucky!'}

-            // filters with is_boolean can be toggled
+            // filters with isBoolean can be toggled
             <input type="checkbox" onChange={() => finder.filters.toggle(rule)}>

             <select>